Changing a DWP benefit decision by supersession

 - the original decision

 Apply to the DWP office that made the decision.
 You can apply by phone or in writing.
 It is best to apply in writing so you have proof.
 Keep a copy of your letter and a note of the date you sent it.

-A decision maker will look at your application and decide if there is enough information to make a decision.
+The DWP will look at your application and decide if there's enough information to make a decision.
 They can ask you for more information or evidence if they need it.
-They'II usually do this by sending you a form called a PIP2UI to fill in.

-You will have at least one month to provide the information or evidence.
-You can ask the decision to allow you more time if it will be difficult for you to provide the information by the deadline.
-However, they don’t have to agree to this.
+You'll have at least 1 month to provide more information or evidence.
+You can ask the DWP to give you more time if it will be difficult for you to provide the information within 1 month, but they don’t have to agree to this.

-If you don’t provide information by the deadline you've agreed with the decision maker, they will make a decision based on the information they have.
+If you don’t provide information by the date you've agreed with the DWP, they'll make a decision based on the information they have.

 If you want to challenge a supersession decision

-If you are not happy with the new decision, for example it does not give you everything you asked for, you can ask for the decision to be looked at again.
+If you're not happy with the new decision, for example it doesn't give you everything you asked for, you can ask for the decision to be looked at again.
 This is called a reconsideration.
-The DWP call it a mandatory reconsideration.
-You must do this within one month of the date the decision was sent to you.
-This time limit can be extended by 13 months in some circumstances.
+The DWP call it a 'mandatory reconsideration'.
+You must do this within 1 month of the date the decision was sent to you.
+This time limit can be extended by 13 months in most circumstances.

-If you are not happy with the outcome of the reconsideration, you can appeal.
+If you're not happy with the outcome of the reconsideration, you can appeal.